Lachiecodes/Securing-and-Hardening-Linux/README.md

 - Check for Open Ports and stop the unnecessary ones.
 - Enforce Password Policy
 - Audit Passwords using John The Ripper.
-- Eliminate unused and well-known accounts that are not needed.
+- Eliminate unused and well-known accounts that are unnecessary.
 - Give users limited administrative access.
 - Do not use the root account on a regular basis and do not allow direct root login.
-- Set limits using the ulimit command to avoid DoS attacks such as launching a fork bomb.
+- Set limits using the ulimit command to avoid DoS attacks, such as launching a fork bomb.
 - Implement File Monitoring (Host IDS - AIDE).
 - Scan for Rootkits, Viruses and Malware (Rootkit Hunter, chkrootkit, ClamAV).
 - Use Disk Encryption to protect your data.
-Don’t forget to encrypt your backups aswell.
+Don’t forget to encrypt your backups as well.
 - Secure every Network Service especially SSHd.
 - Securing Your Linux System with a Firewall (Netfilter/Iptables).
 - Monitor the firewall and its logs.